 Digital channels also provide new avenues for engaging with customers when it’s not possible to interact with them face-to-face.
 Some small businesses have found success tapping into their online markets by hosting a webinar or online event through a live-streaming service.
-Sending out polls on your offerings will allow you to gauge interest and obtain valuable insights on customer preferences.
-You could do this through an Instagram story, or just a questionnaire embedded in your latest newsletter.
+Sending out polls on your offerings will allow you to gauge interest and obtain valuable insights into customer preferences.
+You could do this through an Instagram story or just a questionnaire embedded in your latest newsletter.

 What Are The Most Resilient COVID-19 Industries?

 COVID-19 has undoubtedly changed the world in which we live.
 The tough economic situation we are facing has caused some businesses to close their doors permanently.
 However, there are still some resilient businesses thriving in the face of the COVID-19 pandemic.

 Here we’ll provide insight into the industries and businesses that have proved to be the most resilient during the COVID-19 pandemic precisely because they can quickly be done at home.

 The first industry we will discuss has been around for centuries but has experienced a breath of fresh air thanks to today’s technology-driven world.

 Digital marketing is responsible for high-quality websites that help businesses connect and engage with their intended audience to build their customer base and drive revenue.

 There are two primary components of digital marketing: web development and web design.

 Web developers are technology professionals who build the blueprints of the websites we use every day.
 They develop and write the code, which ensures the website a business relies on functions properly.